JD544/Oauthify/README.md

 By default it will use the Kalicloud provider, but you can change this by passing the provider name as a string, to the `provider` prop.

 Redirect URL will also need to be provided, this is the URL that the user will be redirected to after completing the oauth flow.

+### List of Providers that I won't support in the future, unless they update their APIs and Authentication Standards.
+> - Github
+> - Twitch

 # Note
 This package is still in development, and is not yet ready for production use, be aware that some api usage might not be stable or not yet implemented.